spiritix/lada-cache/README.md

 php composer.phar update
 ```

-Now must register the service provider when bootstrapping your Laravel application.
+Now you must register the service provider when bootstrapping your Laravel application.
 Find the `providers` key in your `config/app.php` and register the Lada Cache Service Provider.

 ```php